GoblinBuilds/ChronoLogical/README.md

 # Fixed
-    Lose a lifeline when lock (but not when answered incorrectly) - Chayatip Not load a new question when lock - Chayatip
+    Lose a lifeline when lock - but not when answered incorrectly (Chayatip)

     10 answers for win:
         Win condition (Leonard)